cmadland/web-hub/pages/06.presentations/07.indigenous-digital-sovereignty/presentation.md

 First Nations owned and operated ICT Service Provider serving remote communitites in Northern Ontario.

 > K-Net materializes a wide range of ***capacity building services*** visualized by First Nations; such as cellular service, broadband connectivity, and online applications.

+---

+> Before I began this project, I was operating under the following misguided assumptions.
+I presumed that most people on tribal reservations were impoverished and, as a result, had no reliable Internet or telecommunications services.
+I presumed that there was a fundamental zero-sum conflict between tribal traditions and digital design efforts; I underestimated the potential for Native peoples' digital creativity.
+I assumed tribes were not working together to address information and communication technologies and telecommunications problems and policies in Indian Country.
+I underestimated the effect of colonial legacies. ~ Marisa Elena Duarte, [“Network Sovereignty: Building the internet across Indian Country” p.
+104](http://marisaduarte.net/tribalbroadband.html)